Javier Báez: 2020: Gold Glove Award winner

-Even with all his offensive struggles he still managed to earn his first gold glove award.

 2021: Final season in Chicago

-On May 27, 2021, with a runner on second and two outs, Báez hit a routine ground ball to the third baseman, who threw to first for the put-out.
+On May 27, 2021, against the Pittsburgh Pirates with a runner on second and two outs, Báez hit a routine ground ball to the third baseman, who threw to first for the put-out.
 The throw pulled the first baseman off the bag toward home plate, which allowed the Cubs player on second (Willson Contreras) to safely reach third, who briefly paused in anticipation for the tag out.
 Instead, Báez stopped his run and ran back towards home plate, with first baseman Will Craig approaching to tag Báez out.
 The ensuing chase allowed an opportunity for the runner on third an attempt at home plate.
 The first baseman tossed the ball to the catcher, who missed a swipe tag on Contreras, who was sliding toward home plate.
 In the meantime, Báez headed to a now-unoccupied first base, which caused second baseman Adam Frazier to rush towards first, but catcher Michael Pérez threw behind Frazier and thus enabled Báez to safely reach first.
 Báez was able to advance to second base on the wild throw.
 Báez was ruled to have reached first on an error by the first baseman, and then to have advanced to second on another error by the catcher.

 On June 21, 2021, Báez was benched by manager David Ross after he was doubled off first base because he mistakenly thought there were two outs.
 Near the trade deadline, Báez was hitting .248/.292/.484 with 22 home runs, 65 runs batted in, 48 runs, 15 walks, a league-high 131 strikeouts, and a 2.7 WAR.
 He had also committed a league-high 18 errors.